 The jury also hands out other prizes including the Broncolor Prize (light) and Nestlé Prize – a grant that supports creation by summoning together the entertainment appeal of a festival, the economic rationale of a multinational corporation and the artistic endeavors of a laureate.

 Initiated in 2016, the Images Vevey Book Award support an editorial project that offers a surprising adequation between the form and the content of a publication.
 This award is financed by les Amis d’Images

-Since 1995, the Grand Prix Images Vevey was granted to:
+Since 1995, the Grand Prix Images Vevey has been awarded to:

 2017/2018: Peter Puklus (Hungary)